umran/fsm/readme.md

 1. the first argument is a string that indicates which state the machine should occupy when it is first created.
 This value can be an empty string: `""`, in which case the machine would occupy a `nil` state when it is first created
 2. the second argument is a map from state names to `StateDefinitions` and defines all the possible states the machine can occupy over its lifetime

 The `New()` function returns a new machine and an error.
 The only case where an error is returned is if any of the state definitions defines an undefined state in its list of `Transitions`.
-The error is as follows: `ErrUndefinedState`
+In such a case the following error is returned: `ErrUndefinedState`

 ````go
 machine, err := fsm.New("", map[string]fsm.StateDefinition{